nalufuchs/database_generator/README.md

 # Database Creation and Analysis Project

 This Python project creates and manages a relational database using PostgreSQL.
 It includes scripts to define the database schema, populate it with fake data, and perform analyses using SQL queries.
-Everything is coordinated by a single `main.py` file, which must be run to execute the project.
+Everything is coordinated by three main files, such as:  `database_setup.py`, `data_population.py` and `etl_process`, which must be run in this order to execute the project.

 ## Project Structure